Flossing is a Must for Good Oral Health

 There are a lot more reasons for using dental floss than for a simple one-off event, such as when a piece of popcorn gets stuck between your teeth.
 In fact, people have been using dental floss to clean the areas between their teeth and above their gum lines where a brush can’t reach since the early 19th century.

-Flossing can Help Prevent Diseases
+Can Flossing Help Prevent Diseases?

 Periodontal diseases can arise due to a number of possibilities that include age, family history and other general conditions.
 A buildup of plaque bacteria under the gum line can lead to gingivitis, which is a minor periodontal disease.
 But if the gingivitis isn’t treated and cured, that minor periodontal issue can lead to a major issue, such as tooth loss.